Do you dream of speaking French better than Catherine Deneuve?

 There are many ways and places to practice and learn French pronunciation.
 Some are bad, some are good and a few of them are simply awesome.

-FluentU can easily be included in this last category.
+FluentU can easily be included in this last category of simply awesome places to practice French pronunciation.
 FluentU’s videos will give you access to native content that’ll help you improve and perfect your pronunciation.

 Each video includes a set of contextual subtitles.
 By hovering your mouse over any word, you’ll get a definition in the context of the video you’re watching.